 In times past, you'd come across some fairly major logistical issues if you wanted to be able to listen to your entire music collection anywhere in your home.
 You'd either need to move your sound system from room to room, or put up with wires and cables trailing under doors and rugs and up the stairs.
-Or spend a fortune on a home install system.
+Or, of course, you could spend a fortune on a home install system.

-You can now stream audio from a range of devices to speakers around the home using a wireless connection – without compromising on sound quality.
+You can now stream audio from a range of devices to speakers around the home using a wireless connection – with no great compromise on sound quality.
 There are different ways to do this, different products and technologies, but one of the companies to lead has been Sonos, carving out a niche as a mass market, mainstream solution.

 What is Sonos?
 How does it work?

-Sonos is the American company founded in 2002 with a simple aim – to transform your home sound system for the digital age.
+Sonos is an American company founded in 2002 with a simple aim – to transform your home sound system for the digital age.
 It has released products and software designed to "fill every room" of your home.
-Its real bonus is the flexibility and functionality.
+Its real bonus is the flexibility and functionality of its products.

 The Sonos wireless sound system works by connecting one single device to your home network to play music – from either online or local sources – before adding more Sonos devices (up to a maximum of 32) that all connect using a secure wireless mesh network known as Sonosnet.